Zivilevs/Hackerrank/README.md

 2. Nubank code challenge in Python.

-   Submitted example, revised example and recursion implementation.
-Submission passed corner tests, but exceeded execution time limit, hence a try using a recursion.
+   - Submitted example --> passed corner tests, but exceeded execution time limit.
+- Revised sliced example --> better results, but not enough
+   - Recursion implementation --> seemed promising, but deceived.
+- Time efficiency optimized example --> it works with an in place list, avoiding copying.
+The best result for optimized time when list increased substantially.